Bosonization solution of the Kondo lattice in a Luttinger liquid: Introduction and Motivation

-To rigorously investigate the physics of a 1D Kondo lattice in the presence of correlated band electrons is the central goal of this work.
-In one dimension, one can naturally consider a generic correlated electron liquid described by a g-ology Hamiltonian, which can be efficiently described using bosonization \cite{Giamarchi,Gogolin}.
-In parallel, studies of a simple Kondo-lattice model in a 1D Fermi liquid have also been carried out with the same tools \cite{Zachar1996,Egger1996,Fujimoto1997}.
-A single impurity in a Luttinger liquid has also been studied in detail \cite{Furusaki2005}.
-In here we consider the combined physics after incorporating all elements, and we carry out a search for exact results that we show are possible in particular limits.
-The rest of the paper is organized as follows: In section \ref{sec:model} we present the model and describe the bosonization approach to its description; in the next section (\ref{sec:referm}) we perform a canonical transformation to simplify the model and in two subsections we identify ``Toulouse points'' at which it is possible to debosonize the model and achieve refermionized theories of non-interacting quasi-electrons; the following section (\ref{sec:Green}) describes aspects of the physics (Green functions, correlations, etcetera); and the last section (\ref{sec:conc}) presents a final discussion and the conclusions.
+The rest of the paper is organized as follows: in Sec.\,\ref{sec:model} we present the model and describe the bosonization approach to its description; in the next section (\ref{sec:referm}) we perform a canonical transformation to simplify the model and in two subsections we identify ``Toulouse points'' at which it is possible to debosonize the model and achieve refermionized theories of noninteracting quasielectrons; the following section (\ref{sec:Green}) describes salient aspects of the physics (Green's functions, correlations, etc.); the last section (\ref{sec:conc}) presents a final discussion and the conclusions.